Smarter Than a Camera?

 Common Camera Exposure Settings

-All the above combinations let in the same amount of light.
+All these combinations let in the same amount of light.

 Lens Focal Length